coisigna/dsb_p3_book_recommender/README.md

 ```
 It transforms the column pages into 3 different columns for the 3 categories it has been decided to divide it (short for pages < 200, medium for 200 <= pages < 50 and large for pages >500).
 Every row will be filled either with a 1 or 0 as the book fits in one of the 3 categories.
-Once it is done, the function merges it with the dataframe of the genres in order to create the matrix for the recomendation.
+Once it is done, the function merges it with the dataframe of the genres in order to create the matrix for the recommendation.

 Requirements: